 The only way to stop this cycle that’ll get you absolutely nowhere is gratitude.
 A grateful person is able to enjoy their life no matter what stage they are in.
 The ability to give thanks for what they have and not look at what they don’t makes it impossible to receive happiness from external sources.
 Here are some ways to break the cycle:

 Be Grateful for Each Day

 I’m not a morning person.
 It’s kind of hard to get excited about waking up at 6am.
 I’m still getting better at being grateful for even waking up because being grateful for the day can shape the rest of it.
 As soon as I wake up, I try to think of things that I’m grateful for to set the tone for the rest of the day.
 I’m not perfect, but I try.

 Have a Gratitude Journal

 I used to use a gratitude journal, but writing down what I was grateful for wasn’t working for me.
 I had to use willpower to remember to do it.
 It may not be for me, but it’s one of those suggestions that everyone should at least try.
-Writing down what you’re grateful allows to put what you have in context and creates meaning for your life.
+Writing down what you’re grateful for allows you to put what you have in context and creates meaning for your life.
 It’s not something you can play around with.
 You definitely have to be intentional in writing the things you’re truly grateful for to be effective.
-Maybe I should start journaling again. maybe not every day, but maybe couple times per week.
+Maybe I should start journaling again. maybe not every day, but maybe a couple times per week.

-Show Gratuity with Giving
+Show Gratuity by Giving